dylan-jayatilaka/vim-foo/README.md

 vim-foo
 =======

-vim bundle for the foo language - used by the tonto project
+A vim bundle for the Foo language - used by the Tonto project